Oreoluwaomo/100-days-of-python/Day 15/README.md

 On Day 15, I built a **Coffee Machine simulation program** using Python.
 The goal was to simulate how a real coffee machine operates : taking orders, checking resources, processing coins, and serving coffee.

-This project was my first deeper introduction to **code logic that models real-world systems**, where multiple functions interact and manage shared data.
+This project was my first deeper introduction to **code logic that models real world systems**, where multiple functions interact and manage shared data.

 ---